 Treatment

-Acute (<48 hours), symptomatic (weakness, lethargy, coma, seizures, etc.)
+Acute (<48 hours), symptomatic (lethargy, coma, seizures, etc.)

 - Most common causes of acute hyponatremia: